Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 #### Build & Test all contracts

-Run this command in main folder to run all contract's Test Cases.
+Run this command in main folder to build all contract and dependent contracts and run test cases.

 ```
 make test-all